typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 ```

 Likewise, the Java version has a similar problem, though the error
-message doesn’t give as good a hint as to what’s going on..
+message doesn’t give as good a hint as to what’s going on.

 ```java
 import java.util.List;